Zenika/zenika-career-paths-framework/paths/posture.md

 ## Overview

-The _posture_ will reflect our ability to have the right behavior, to use the rigth tools at the right moment and with the right persons.
+The _posture_ will reflect our ability to have the right behavior, to use the right tools at the right moment and with the right people.
 The objective is to find a good balance between listening, helping and acting ourselves.

 ### Steps overview